Barrymore family: List of notable members

-Except for John Drew Barrymore, Diana, Drew, and John Blyth, none of the other members of John Barrymore's family have yet entered the entertainment industry.
+Except for Lionel Barrymore, John Drew Barrymore, Ethel, Diana, Drew, and John Blyth, none of the other members of John Barrymore's family have yet entered the entertainment industry.
 Most of the spouses, however, were related to the artistic world, mainly actresses and actors.

 Drew family

 The family of Georgiana Emma Drew, mother of Lionel, Ethel, and John, also includes a large number of actors.